 Tip 1: Create a budget

-If you have an income and you spend money, you need to have a spending plan.
-Otherwise, you may end up living paycheck to paycheck and not really knowing where your money goes.
-So, the first thing you’ll need to do is figure out how much money you have coming in.
-Write down what your estimated income is for the month of March, the month of April, and the month of May.
-Then estimate what your recurring bills will be for each of those individual months: your rent/mortgage, utilities, cable, cell phone bill, groceries and so forth.
-Then create an extra category for “Summer Vacation.”
-Subtract all of your bills from your income and see what you have left over.
+Now you’re ready to create an extra category for “Summer Vacation.”
+Subtract your bills from your income and see what you have left over.
 If you’re confident you can put that leftover amount in savings, then here’s a tip: automate it.
 The Bank of Missouri has great options for opening savings accounts.
-Open a new one today and designate a pre-determined dollar amount to be deposited into your “Summer Vacation” savings account every time you get paid.
-If you automate it into a savings account as though it’s a bill to be paid, you won’t ever have to deal with the temptation of spending it.
-Keep it out of your checking account, tuck it away and forget about it until summertime.
+Open a new one today and designate a predetermined dollar amount to be deposited into your “Summer Vacation” savings account every time you get paid.
+If you automate it into a savings account as though it’s a bill to be paid, it will be there waiting for summertime.

 Tip 2: Trim your budget down

-Okay, so you’ve set up a new saving account with the bank.
-You’ve also set up automatic deposits each time you get paid.
-Way to go!
-But what if you only have, say, $50 in excess each month?
-If you’ve only got March, April, and May to save for the summer, you can’t get very far if you’ve only saved $150 for your vacation.
-Here’s where your creativity comes into play: comb through your spending plan/budget and see what you can live without for a few months in order to make your “dream vacay” a reality.
+Here’s where your creativity comes into play: comb through your budget and see what you can live without for a few months in order to make your vacation a reality.
 Could you live without cable or streaming services and only watch DVDs until after your amazing vacation is over?
 Could you pack your lunch every day for work instead of eating out?
-Could you make your coffee at home instead of swinging through the drive thru?
-Try to make it a game to go through your budget and try to save, say, an extra $200 a month.
-Or what if you tried even an extra $500 a month?
-You can do this!
-Ask yourself, “What am I willing to sacrifice if it means I could give my family members the time of their lives this summer?”
+Could you make your coffee at home instead of swinging through the drive-thru?
+Make it a game by trying to find say, an extra $200 a month to save.
+Or can you find even an extra $500 a month?
+Ask yourself, “What am I willing to sacrifice now to have the vacation I want this summer?”

 Tip 3: Get a side hustle

 There you have it.
 Three fun ways to help you plan for your ultimate summer vacay.
 You work hard all year, so make your money work hard for you.
-And remember, we at The Bank of Missouri are always here to serve you and help you make your financial goals a reality.
+And remember, we at The Bank of Missouri are always here to serve you and help you make financial goals a reality.
 Happy budgeting, saving and planning!